bangtianliu/MatRox_RU/README.md

 ```
 The result could be found in scal.csv, in which each row has 12 items show the performance of evaluation code related to 1-12 threads.

+The results for GOFMM, STRUMPACK and SMASH can be tested using scripts: testGOScal, testSTScal and testSMAScal.

 #### Show the results for multiple runs (Figure 10)
 ```bash
 #HSS on comet